-The 372 Report is the emerging TBI experience reported by Alliance.

-"State encounter data from the Innovations waiver" refers to the State encounter data for the Innovations 1915(c) waiver, limited to SFY 2016, which was used to develop the original TBI waiver utilization estimates as well as the utilization assumptions underlying the TBI capitation rates.
-While the Alliance 372 Report was available for year 2 (May 1, 2019 - April 30, 2020) of the TBI waiver, there is limited experience available due to the small number of individuals on the waiver.
-For services where TBI waiver experience was unavailable or limited, Factor D assumptions were informed by either the original TBI waiver utilization estimates, Innovations waiver experience or the CAP/DA waiver.
+The basis for Factor D was the emerging TBI experience as reported by Alliance for the 372 Report, and State encounter data from the Innovations waiver which was used to develop the original TBI waiver utilization estimates as well as the utilization assumptions underlying the TBI capitation rates.
+While the 372 Report was available for year 2 (May 1, 2019 - April 30, 2020) of the TBI waiver, there is limited experience available due to the small number of individuals on the waiver.
+For services where TBI waiver experience was unavailable or limited, Factor D assumptions were informed by either the original TBI waiver utilization estimates, Innovations waiver experience or another NC waiver.